spencerrrrrrrr/DevOpsCommands/whatLineIsItAnyway.md

   ports:
     - targetPort: 80 (or any other port num.
 If not included, num will match port below)
       port: 80 (or any other port.
 Must be included)
+      nodePort: between 30000 - 32767
+  selector:
+    (add labels here that match labels of pods you want to connect to)

 **kubectl create -f yaml-file.yaml**
->Creates a deployment based on the details outline in the yaml file
+>Creates a deployment based on the details outline in the yaml file.
+If kind: Service is specified in the yaml file, it will launch services to expose pods

 **kubectl run pod-name --image image-to-pull-from-dockerhub**
 >Creates a pod out of an image pulled from Docker Hub